cao-awa/Kora/README.md

 * New requests use the new graph
 * Existing requests complete normally

-Hot reload is not a plugin—it is a natural consequence of the architecture.
+Hot reload is not a plugin—it is a consequence of treating routes as values.

+The initial implementation focuses on fast graph replacement without JVM restart.\
+More advanced class-level reloading is intentionally out of scope.

-### 6. Netty as a Foundation, Not a Surface
+## 6. Netty as a Foundation, Not a Surface

 Kora is built on Netty, but Netty is not exposed.